 These are arrangements of two melodies found in "Come 'A Singing Canadian Folk Songs" by Marius Barbeau, et al published in Ottawa by the King's Printer, 1974.
 1. 'My Lonely Heart' was collected from Mme.
 Bolduc of Quebec City in 1918.
 2. 'The Jolly Raftsmen' is a lumberman's song from the Ottawa River.
 This version of 'Jolly Raftsmen' is the first one I made.
 Later, I set it for 12 woodwinds as 'The Merry Raftsmen' and for woodwind quintet 'The Jolly Raftsmen' .
 The work is dedicated to my college room-mate, the Canadian composer and painter, Donald Coakley.

-A canonic fanfare to honor my college harmony teacher and distinguished American composer Arthur Frackenpohl on his 90th birthday in 2014.
+I've re-titled the canonic fanfare to honor my college harmony teacher and distinguished American composer Arthur Frackenpohl on his 90th birthday in 2014.
 On receiving the score Dr. Frackenpohl, ever the wonderful teacher, reminded me that the piece was not a strict canon!
 The piece can be played on B-flat or C trumpets.
 The music is the same - unchanged from the original and now superseded title!

 A very short fanfare with rhythmical interest in all three parts based upon a solution to a Su Doku puzzle!
 It is dedicated to Rob Parton, my teaching colleague at the Capital University Conservatory of Music.